Divorce in the United States: Reform

-Child support and custody
+Child custody

 In cases involving children, governments have a pressing interest in ensuring that disputes between parents do not spill over into the family courts.
-All states now require parents to file a parenting plan, or to decide on child custody and visitation either by reaching a written agreement or in a court hearing, when they legally separate or divorce.
+All states require parents to file a parenting plan, or to decide on child custody and visitation either by reaching a written agreement or in a court hearing, when they legally separate or divorce.

-The spouse given custody (or the spouse with the greater share of residence time in the case of joint custody), may receive assets to compensate their greater child-care expenses.
+The spouse given custody (or the spouse with the greater share of residence time in the case of joint custody), may receive child support to compensate their greater child-care expenses.